 - Relevance – Does your story tie into a topic that is current?

-- Impact – Does your story have the potential to impact a large number of people?
+- Impact – Does your story have the potential to affect a large number of people?
 What is the audience impact?

 - Unusual – Does your story have the ability to stop people in their tracks?
 Is it considered breaking news?